BZoennchen/supercollider-book/chapters/preamble/lost-futures.md

 I believe that behavior is partly a byproduct of the underlying system, in that a society steeped in suspicion necessitates competition, while a society anchored in trust fosters collaboration.
 This collaboration, however, can not rely on *moral values*---those no longer really exist.
 Instead, social systems have to be re-integrated into the Earth system.
-I see the chance that this, if we want to surive, has to lead to a system that is less-exploitive to its environment (which consists also of us humans).
+I see the chance that this, if we want to survive, has to lead to a system that is less exploitative to its environment (which consists also of us humans).

 In the face of impending climate, ecological, and economic disasters, it has become clear that endless material growth is not a sustainable economic strategy.
-The stability of our social system relied on an unresonalbe *standing reserve* which is now at the brink of destruction.
+The stability of our social system relied on an unreasonable *standing reserve* which is now at the brink of destruction.
-We went from being integrated into the Earth system to a state of *decoupeling*---achieving dominance.
+We went from being integrated into the Earth system to a state of *decoupling*---achieving dominance.
 The feasibility has now been shattered (by the desire machine itself) and much like the people of the late Soviet Union, we persist in acting as if everything is proceeding according to plan, despite the reality of ongoing climate catastrophes and the looming inevitability of more to come.
 Viewed from this perspective, *Capitalist Realism* is not *The End of History* but an indicator of a faltering system teetering on the brink of collapse.
 It is apparent that our rampant over-consumption must be curtailed dramatically, yet the system's survival depends on continuous consumption---it is, in essence, built upon it.